yandex-cloud/docs/en/vpc/operations/security-group-update.md

       terraform plan
       ```

       The terminal will display a list of resources with parameters.
 No changes are made at this step.
-If the configuration contain errors, {{ TF }} will point them out.
+If the configuration contains errors, {{ TF }} will point them out.

    1. Apply the configuration changes: